swcarpentry/git-novice/episodes/02-setup.md

 ## Set up your GitHub token

 To interact with GitHub we need to include credentials in the request.
 We are going to configure one type of credential called _Personal Access Token (PAT)_.
-We need this to prove that we are a specific GitHub user, allowed to do whatever we’re asking to do. ([Jennifer Bryan, 2021](https://happygitwithr.com/https-pat.html))
+We need this to prove that we are a specific GitHub user, allowed to do whatever we’re asking to do. ([Bryan, 2021](https://happygitwithr.com/https-pat.html))

 __First, let's create your token.__